jonrad/theia-server-proxy-extension/theia-server-proxy-extension/README.md

 # Theia Server Proxy Extension

-This extension provides the ability for users to start "applications" and show them in a tab within theia.
+This extension provides the ability for users to embed web based applications within a theia tab

 This extension does nothing by itself.
 It provides contribution points for other extensions to provide the applications.